Once embroiled in a heated rivalry - now ex-Pompey favourite and Derek Adams will unite

-Once embroiled in a heated rivalry - now ex-Portsmouth favourite and former Plymouth boss Darek Adams will unite at Bradford
+Once embroiled in a heated rivalry - now ex-Portsmouth favourite and former Plymouth boss Derek Adams will unite at Bradford

 They were embroiled in a heated rivalry as Pompey and Plymouth slogged it out to escape from the Football League's doldrums.